Beta Sigma Psi: Symbols

+Beta Sigma Psi's motto is Per Aspera Ad Astra.
+Its virtues or pillars are Faith, Loyalty, Brotherhood, Service.

 Luther's Emblem or seal consists of a black cross inside of a red heart inside of a rose and represents the Lutheran faith.
 It is incorporated into the coat of arms and the badge.
-The badge consists of a black cross contained in a heart that is superimposed on top of a golden rose (Luther's Emblem).
+The badge consists of a black cross inside a heart superimposed on top of a golden rose (Luther's Emblem).
 The emblem is placed on a shield with the Greek letters ΒΣΨ in an arc above the rose.
 The variation of the badge includes eighteen pearls bordering the shield.
 The badge is worn by activated members.

-The fraternity's flag consists of a coat of arms set upon a field of cardinal red and white with letters in the upper left quadrant.
-The banner consists of the coat of arms set upon a cardinal red and white field.
+Its colors are cardinal red and white.
+The fraternity's flag consists of a coat of arms on a field of cardinal red and white with letters in the upper left quadrant.
+The banner has the coat of arms on a cardinal red and white field.
 The gold rose is the fraternity's official flower.
 The fraternity's publication and yearly national formal are also named after the flower.

 Chapters

-There are twelve active chapters, indicated in bold; inactive chapters are in italics.
+There are eleven active chapters, indicated in bold; inactive chapters are in italics.